shobrook/syntaxis/README.md

 #### Inheritance

-Saplings cannot recognize inherited methods or variables in user-defined classes.
+Syntaxis cannot recognize inherited methods or variables in user-defined classes.
 For example, given:

 ```python
 import some_module